 and searching for the kind of talent an unpaid caregiver may exemplify.
 This type of experience-based hiring can provide employers access to a valuable and more diverse workforce that may otherwise not have been considered.

-Archangels Work free to the public to make it easier for unpaid caregivers to translate the skills they acquired through caregiving to the qualifications that employers across all types of businesses actively recruit.
+We recently launched Archangels Work free to the public to make it easier for unpaid caregivers to translate the skills they acquired through caregiving to the qualifications that employers across all types of businesses actively recruit.
 We are helping caregivers see the economic value in the skills they have honed while at the same time creating awareness among employers that those skills have great utility and value in the workplace.
 Employed caregivers can help drive culture change by showcasing these skill sets on their resumes and encouraging employers to recognize and appreciate those skill sets—and recruit for and promote them.

 McKinsey: On a more personal note, how has the COVID-19 pandemic impacted your own ability as a leader and as an unpaid caregiver over the past year?